 The Harrisburg Redevelopment Agency offers a Property Improvement Loan Program and a Property Improvement Grant Program to carry out the goals and objectives outlined in the Harrisburg Urban Renewal Plan.

 The Property Improvement Loan Program provides funding for eligible projects for up to 25 percent (25%) of the total cost of a project, with a maximum loan award of \$150,000.
-The Agency will not award more than a total \$150,000 for all projects in a fiscal year. a debt forgiveness of 40% of the loan may.
+The Agency will not award more than a total of \$150,000 for all projects in a fiscal year.
+A debt forgiveness of up to 40% of the loan may apply.
 The Property Improvement Grant Program provides funding for eligible projects for up to 50 percent (50%) of the total cost of a project, with a maximum grant award of \$50,000.

 Projects must be approved by Agency personnel prior to any work being performed.
-Loan and grant proceeds are disbursed as cost reimbursements when the HRA is presented a receipt and after the project has been inspected by a City of Harrisburg employee.
+Loan and grant proceeds are disbursed as cost reimbursements when the HRA has presented a receipt and after the project has been inspected by a City of Harrisburg employee.

-As of June 30, 2019, the Agency has provided loan proceeds to two businesses that met the eligibility requirements.
+For the fiscal year ending June 30, 2022, the Agency issued a total of three loans to two businesses that met the eligibility requirements.

-The amount of loan receivables as of June 30, 2019 is \$126,364.
+The amount of loan receivables as of June 30, 2022 is \$193,611.